COVID-19 Vaccine FAQ

 The Johnson & Johnson vaccine has demonstrated effectiveness at preventing COVID-19 illness in people two weeks after receiving the vaccine.

-For the Moderna vaccine, this happens approximately a week after receiving the second dose.
+For the Moderna and Pfizer-BioNTech vaccines, this happens approximately a week after receiving the second dose.

 How well do the vaccines work?

-Once the second dose kicks in, the Moderna vaccine has been shown in studies to be about 95% effective.
+Once the second dose kicks in, the Moderna and Pfizer-BioNTech vaccines have been shown in studies to be about 95% and 94% effective respectively.
 That’s on par with the vaccines for chickenpox and measles.
 Of the 32,000 people who received the Moderna vaccine in research trials, only one participant contracted a severe case of COVID-19.

 Similarly, the United States Food and Drug Administration (FDA) states that Johnson & Johnson’s vaccine offers strong protection against what matters most: serious illness, hospitalizations and death.

 Because it took longer to develop, the J&J vaccine was tested in a massive study that spanned three continents in which variants were more prevalent.
-In the J&J trial, the vaccine group had zero hospitalizations and zero deaths (100 percent efficacy).
+In the J&J trial, the vaccine group had zero hospitalizations and zero deaths (100% efficacy).

-For severe disease, which includes people who were sick enough with COVID-19 to require medical intervention but recovered without hospitalization, the efficacy was about 85 percent across the board in Brazil, South Africa and the U.S.
+For severe disease, which includes people who were sick enough with COVID-19 to require medical intervention but recovered without hospitalization, the efficacy was about 85% across the board in Brazil, South Africa and the U.S.

-Including mild and moderate disease, the overall efficacy was 66 percent but varied across the regions: 72 percent in the U.S., 64 percent in South Africa, and 61 percent in Brazil.
+Including mild and moderate disease, the overall efficacy was 66% but varied across the regions: 72% in the U.S., 64% in South Africa, and 61% in Brazil.